eldooriomar/PHBS_MLF_2018/README.md

 **Data Source**:

 The data we collected comes from the U.K. government who amassed traffic data based on police reports.
 The data that we will be analyzing has been composed of the U.K. road accidents from 2014 to 2016.

-It describes the severity (1 = fatal, 2 = serious, 3 = slight) of the accident according to the day of the week (weekend, working days), time (day , night), weather condition (fine, fog, raining, snowing), number of vehicles involved, number of casualties, speed limit and road type.
+Accidents are recorded with these features:
+*  Severity (1 = fatal, 2 = serious, 3 = slight),
+*  Day of the week (weekend, working days),
+*  Time (day , night),
+*  Accident date,
+*  Weather condition (fine, fog, raining, snowing),
+*  Lighting conditions,
+*  Number of vehicles involved,
+*  Speed limit,
+*  Road type,
+*  Casualty class,
+*  Sex of casualty,
+*  Age of casualty,
+*  Type of vehicle.

 **Dataset Source**: